luthersystems/sandbox/README.md

   and select "New codespace".
 - The minimum machine size (2 core, 4GB RAM, 32 GB storage) is preferred.
 - Wait for initialization to complete; this will take less than 5 minutes.
-- Upload a license file to `.luther-license.yaml` in the project root directory.

 ### MacOS